NicoOgno/SQL_server_tutorial/05_Practice_first_DB_design.md

 # $${\color{orange}First \space Database \space \ Design}$$

-- Open **Microsoft SQL Server Manager**, click on Object Explorer --> Database Engine, and enter the password in the prompt.
+1. Open **Microsoft SQL Server Manager**, click on Object Explorer :arrow_right: Database Engine, and enter the password in the prompt.
+It will open some folders in the Object Explorer.

+2. In **Object Explorer** click Databases :arrow_right:😂➡️